20 Hours / 20 CEs

 • Intended Audience

-This training is designed for professionals involved in the assessment and management of psychopathy, particularly using the PCL-R. It is suitable for individuals specializing in forensic psychology, psychiatry, correctional mental health, and risk assessment for violent behavior, as well as those seeking to enhance their expertise in psychopathy assessment and management.
-The program is relevant to a wide range of mental health and allied professionals.
+This training is designed for professionals involved in the assessment and management of psychopathy, particularly using the PCL-R. It is relevant to those specializing in forensic psychology, psychiatry, correctional mental health, and risk assessment for violent behavior, as well as a wide range of mental health and allied professionals.

-• Allied Professional involved in risk assessment for violent behavior
+• Allied professionals involved in risk assessment for violent behavior

 • Experience Level

-• Beginner: Participants are new to the use of the PCL-R and PCL:SV, seeking foundational knowledge of psychopathic personality disorder, general diagnostic criteria, and the principles of administration and interpretation of the Hare Scales.
+• Beginner: Participants are new to the PCL-R and psychopathic personality disorder assessment, seeking foundational knowledge of diagnostic criteria, major symptoms, and basic administration principles.

-• Intermediate: Participants have some experience with forensic assessment instruments and are looking to deepen their understanding of empirical and theoretical foundations, case analysis, and effective communication of findings.
+• Intermediate: Participants have some experience with forensic assessment instruments and are looking to deepen their skills in administering, scoring, interpreting the PCL-R and PCL:SV, and applying recent research and case analysis to clinical practice.

-• Advanced: Participants are experienced in forensic mental health or correctional settings and wish to refine their skills in diagnostic formulation, violence risk assessment, and integrating recent research, including diversity considerations, into practice.
+• Advanced: Participants are experienced in forensic mental health assessment and wish to refine their expertise in complex case formulation, advanced interpretation, and effective communication of findings, including nuanced understanding of diversity and empirical foundations.

 • Practice Setting